AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • You need an SR-22.

 Travelers offers non-owner insurance.
 Most non-owner insurance is liability only, meaning that it only covers the other party’s bodily injuries and property damage in an accident.
 This protects you from financial responsibility for the other party’s damages, but it doesn’t pay for you or your passengers’ damages.
-Travelers’ non-owner insurance can include additional coverages to give you extra protection.
+Travelers’ non-owner insurance can include additional coverages to give you extra protection, like roadside assistance.

 Coverage and Discounts for New Cars